 The publication is presented in five main parts.
 The first part shows summary tariff statistics for all countries and territories for all products, as well as a breakdown into agricultural and nonagricultural products.
 The second part shows for each of these countries and territories one full page with disaggregation by sectors and duty ranges.
 It also contains a section on the market access conditions faced in their respective major export markets.
-A new third part has been added to this edition to cover information on non-tariff measures which are of increasing importance in international trade.
-The fourth part contains the special topic which presents a new subject in each edition.
+A new third part has been added to this edition to cover information on nontariff measures which are of increasing importance in international trade.
+The fourth part contains the special topic which focuses this year on the 2017 version of the Harmonized System.
 The annexes are in part five and include the data sources and the compilation of "Frequently Asked Questions".